 NAS units can be purchased with drives already inside (populated) or as a hub into which you can insert your own drives (unpopulated).
 Some populated models don't allow user replacement of the drives, but those that do and similar unpopulated units offer one significant advantage – they let you swap hard drives as needed so the hub can grow with your storage needs.
 For example, if you buy two 2TB drives and later find that they're just not big enough, you can replace them with bigger drives – up to 10TB each (the current maximum consumer HDD capacity).
 You don't have to fill every bay in the NAS drive either.
-A four-slot hub can function with a single HDD, for example.
+A four-slot hub can function with a single HDD, for example, though it's better to use at least two drives so you can make use of RAID (see What is RAID? below) features.

 Because these drives function so similarly and offer many of the same features, the decision really boils down to ease of use, not just in typical day-to-day activities but also in situations where troubleshooting is required.
 Understanding these key points will help you find a NAS that suits you.